Keshav-Aggarwal/Advanced-Lane-Finding-Project/ReadMe.md

 ## 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-I used a 2nd order polynomial using the binary images with detected Lanes and minimum pixels 50.
+I used a 2nd order polynomial on the binary images to detected Lanes and the minimum pixels count for detecting an image is 50.
 Also this function will return the visual result of applying sliding window on binary detected lanes.
 Code for the same is in below cells.

 ```python